Esri/geoevent-datastore-proxy/README.md

 ```
 From the JSON, we see that the token url is at https://portalhostqa/gis/sharing/rest/generateToken.
 So the property portalhostqa.tokenUrl=https://portalhostqa/gis/sharing/rest/generateToken gets set.

-Since the portalhostqa server does not use WebTier authentiation, we leave the portalhostqa.username and portalhostqa.password entries blank.
-Since the tokens are needed for GISTier authenctication, we supply the portalhostqal.gisTierUsername and portalhostqa.gisTierPassword properties.
+Since the portalhostqa server does not use WebTier authentication, we leave the portalhostqa.username and portalhostqa.password entries blank.
+Since the tokens are needed for GISTier authentication, we supply the portalhostqal.gisTierUsername and portalhostqa.gisTierPassword properties.

 ##### portaliwaqa (Portal using WebTier authentication with IWA)
 The configuration for portaliwaqa is for an ArcGIS Portal Server that uses Integrated Windows Authentication (IWA) to protect its services.
 You visit https://portaliwaqa/gis/sharing/rest/info?f=pjson to retrieve the server's information and see the following: